Samba Design System

 Team 4 FE engineers, 1 designer

-There are multiple Figma libraries and designers don’t know what is SoT.
+There are multiple Figma libraries.
+Designers didn’t know what is SoT.

 When I joined Betterment, there were 4 different Figma libraries designers were pulling from.
 You might ask, “How did they get here?”
 Many attempts to overhaul and start fresh led to more unmanaged libraries.
 The design system effort either had too many owners or switched hands too many times, losing momentum with each shift.